MicrosoftDocs/dynamics-365-intelligent-order-management/topics/lab-create-policies.md

 1. Select **Save**.

 ## Create new order line validation policy rule

+To create a new order line validation policy rule, follow these steps.

 1. On the order line validation policy form, select **New Rule**.
 1. Under **Condition**, for **Rule Name**, enter "Min quantity".